christianlacerda/material-design-swatches/README.md

 # Material Design Swatches
 Material Design Color Swatches for [Inkscape](https://inkscape.org)

-The reppository contains a file Material-Design.gpl with the color pallete provided by [Google Material Design Guidelines](https://www.google.com/design/spec/style/color.html#color-color-palette).
-The pallete follows the same order as Google's and provide a first column with the primary (500) color and its accents' on the same row as following:
+The repository contains a file **Material-Design.gpl** with the color pallete described in the [Google Material Design Guidelines](https://www.google.com/design/spec/style/color.html#color-color-palette).
+The pallete follows the same order as Google's page and provides a first column with the primary (500) color and its accents colors on the same row:

 ![Inkscape Swatches Window](inkscape-swatches.png)

-## Install Swatches to Inkscape
+## Usage

 Download *Material-Design.gpl** file and **copy** it to the **palettes** directory of your Inkscape configuration, examples: